Did you know that two of the 5 Great Lakes of North America are actually connected?

 8. The lake was formed at the end of the last ice age

-Lake Huron was formed in the same manner as all the other 5 Great Lakes, and that was because of the fact that the continental glaciers retreated at the end of the last Ice Age, which was between 115,000 and 11,700 years ago.
+Lake Huron was formed in the same manner as all the other 5 Great Lakes, and that was because the continental glaciers retreated at the end of the last Ice Age, which was between 115,000 and 11,700 years ago.

 Before that, two main rivers called the Laurentian and Huronian Rivers flowed through the area, but these are now submerged in the lake, as well as the dozens of tributary rivers.